Crossroads Trail 1 – Jurby to Ballaugh

 A Pilgrimage by car

-Visit the parish church of St Mary de Ballaugh [SC341958]
+Visit the former parish church, known as both Ballaugh Old Church and St Mary de Ballaugh [SC341958]

 Parking is on the unclassified road to the south of the church site.

-The site is typical of an ancient church being roughly circular and rising mound like about the surrounding land.
+The site is typical of an ancient church being roughly circular and rising mound-like above the surrounding land.

 The present building has been both extended and reduced in size over the years.
 Inside there is one carved stone MM106 in the Norse style standing next to a window which has the font set into its cill.
 The font has an inscription in the Manx language which translates as: